GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 days).

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/7vFveJtxWgY6yB8gHnW3.png",
-  alt="Screenshot of chrome://topics-internal page with Features and Parameters panel selected.", width="800", height="695" %}
+  alt="chrome://topics-internal page with Features and Parameters panel selected.", width="800", height="695" %}

 The meaning of each parameter is explained in the table below.
 (You'll need to scroll it horizontally